bitjourney/ts_routes-rails/README.md

 end
 ```

-Then, execute `rake ts:routes` to generate `RailsRoutes.ts` in your favorite path.
+Then, execute `rake ts:routes` to generate `routes.ts` in your favorite path.

 And you can import it in TypeScript code: